SarahKubik/Fitness-Tracker/README.md

 # Fitness-Tracker

-Connecting the database to the frontend to create an interactive fitness tracker.The frontend code was included, adding schemas and routes are needed to complete the tracker.
+Connecting the database locally to create an interactive fitness tracker.The frontend code was included, adding schemas and routes are needed to complete the tracker.

 ## User Story